Truckloads of relics from Gillian’s Wonderland Pier in Ocean City are being sold off at Obnoxious Antiques on Route 130

 Mita said he will be presenting his proposal at a ward meeting Monday at 6 p.m. at the Ocean City Library.
 He wants council to declare the property in need of redevelopment to avoid a zoning change.
 In 2021, Mita bought the property from Ocean City Mayor Jay Gillian for $10 million when it was $8 million in debt.

-Although the flier listed the carousel and the Ferris wheel, Mita said by text message Tuesday those are not for sale.
-Other Gililan’s rides for sale included the Zamperla Crazy Submarine, the Sellner Tilt-a-Whirl, the Fajume Wacky Worm, and the Zamperla Flying Elephant.
+Although the flier listed the carousel and the Ferris wheel, Mita said by text message Tuesday that those are not for sale.
+Other Gillian’s rides for sale included the Zamperla Crazy Submarine, the Sellner Tilt-a-Whirl, the Fajume Wacky Worm, and the Zamperla Flying Elephant.

 The kiddie fire engine ride, with its iconic bells rung by toddlers, will find new life after being sold to Storybook Land in Egg Harbor Township, according to Mita and Polito.
 Storybook Land also bought some of the fairy tale-themed panels from the facade of Wonderland Pier.

-Last week, Seddon took Polito on a tour of his work inside the pier, then headed off to Florida for retirement after a 35 year career at Gillian’s.
+Last week, Seddon took Polito on a tour of his work inside the Pier where he worked for 35 years.

-Polito got the last truckload full on Tuesday.
-Sales have been brisk, Polito said, though some pieces, including the original Fun Deck sign and a “Wonders Party Place,” sign, are headed to Ocean City’s historical museum.
+Polito got the last truckload on Tuesday.
+Sales have been brisk, Polito said, though some pieces, including the original Fun Deck sign and a “Wonders Party Place” sign, are headed to Ocean City’s historical museum.

 “We bought all the statues,” said Polito, as he negotiated some sales inside the little storefront now filled with Wonderland stuff.
 “We did not buy any rides.”

-On Wednesday, Ed Frischkorn, 30, of Hasbrouck Heights, N.J. paid $950 for a half-dozen hanging bats from the haunted house, a head stone from the train ride (“Sam Snote, He Rests In Pieces 1891″), a miner from the log flume and some scary face masks from the haunted house, including an original mold used to cast the devil on top of the haunted house on the pier.
+On Wednesday, Ed Frischkorn, 30, of Hasbrouck Heights, N.J., paid $950 for a half-dozen hanging bats from the haunted house, a headstone (“Sam Snote, He Rests In Pieces 1891″) from the train ride, a miner from the log flume, and some scary face masks from the haunted house, including an original mold used to cast the devil on top of the haunted house on the pier.

 He said he went to Wonderland as an adult but really appreciated how it preserved an old amusement way of life, a little creepy, a little weird, handmade, and totally unique.

-Steel bones of a balloon ride, smiling minors
+Steel bones of a balloon ride, smiling miners

 Chuckling as he carted off his own little miner figure exulting over three gold bricks, Frischkorn, a collector who worked most recently at Spirit Halloween store, said he planned to put the antiques in his bedroom.
 On his way out, he added, for $50, a box that said “TNT Danger SERIOUSLY!” as a pedestal for his miner.